bitextor/bicleaner/README.md

 Any extra columns will be ignored.

-The generated output file will contain the same lines and columns that the original input file, adding an extra column containing the Bicleaner classifier score.
+The generated output file will contain the same lines and columns that the original input file had, adding an extra column containing the Bicleaner classifier score.

 This tool can be run with